 Our local prescribed fire capacity-building training

-Plumas Cal-TREX (Prescribed Fire Training Exchange) was established in 2020 as a way to build local prescribed fire capacity while training the next generation of prescribed fire practitioners.
+Plumas Cal-TREX (Prescribed Fire Training Exchange) was established in 2020 as a way to build local prescribed fire capacity while training the next generation of fire practitioners.
 We bring people from Northern California, the Western U.S., and the greater fire community together to share knowledge, engage in teambuilding activities, conduct prescribed burns, and much more.
 Each spring, 60-70 practitioners descend upon Plumas County, some local, some from out of the area.
 In 2023 there were people from over 30 organizations in attendance!

-2024 Event Structure:
+2026 Event Structure:

 OPTIONAL